spectrocloud/librarium/docs/docs-content/byoos/usecases/vmware/konvoy.md

     cd ~/builder
     ```

 2. Download the Konvoy builder release artifact from the GitHub releases page.
+In this guide, version 2.8.5 is used.

     ```shell
     wget https://github.com/mesosphere/konvoy-image-builder/releases/download/v2.8.5/konvoy-image-bundle-v2.8.5_linux_amd64.tar.gz